 Project planning is crucial for project success, but it does not exist in a vacuum.
-It’s part of the project management cycle that consists of four distinct phases: Initiation, planning, execution, and closure.
+It’s part of the project management cycle that consists of 4 distinct phases: Initiation, planning, execution, and closure.
 Planning is essential for several reasons; it ensures that:

 - Projects run smoothly according to a plan

 - You deliver projects on time and on budget

 - Everyone has a mutual understanding of the project objectives